jcnelson/poxl/citycoin-prd.md

 Additional performance metrics that may be of use to both the user interfaces above and/or a public-facing website are listed below, inspired by [stxmining.club](https://stxmining.club) and [stacking.club](https://stacking.club).

 - current Bitcoin block and Stacks block
-- current Bitcoin price, Stacks price, and city coin price in USD
+- current Bitcoin price, Stacks price, and CityCoin price in USD
-- total market cap and trade value for the city coin
+- total market cap and trade value for the CityCoin
 - total value of the city's wallet overseen by a trusted third party custodian
 - when the city takes control of the city's wallet and associated funds
-- total spent by miners of the city coin in a given Stacks block
+- total spent by miners of the CityCoin in a given Stacks block
-- number of participating miners of the city coin in a given Stacks block
+- number of participating miners of the CityCoin in a given Stacks block
 - number of wins for each miner, identified by Stacks address
 - total spend for each miner, identified by Stacks address
 - average spend for each miner, identified by Stacks address
 - current reward cycle, date it started, and date estimated to end
-- total value locked by Stackers of the city coin in a given reward cycle
+- total value locked by Stackers of the CityCoin in a given reward cycle
-- number of participating Stackers of the city coin in a given reward cycle
+- number of participating Stackers of the CityCoin in a given reward cycle
 - total rewards and average slot rewards for Stackers in a given reward cycle

 ### Technical Requirements

 **Smart Contract**

-- the operations of mining and Stacking will be provided by the [city coin contract](./citycoin.clar)
+- the operations of mining and Stacking will be provided by the [CityCoin contract](./contracts/citycoin.clar)
-- one copy of the contract code above will be created for each city coin, and published to mainnet
+- one copy of the contract code above will be created for each CityCoin, and published to mainnet
 - the contract will be programmed using the [Clarity](https://clarity-lang.org) smart contract language

 **Integrations**